Sai Baba of Shirdi

-Sai Baba preached the importance of "realisation of the self" and criticised "love towards perishable things".
-His teachings emphasised a moral code of love, forgiveness, helping others, charity, contentment, inner peace, and devotion to God and Guru.
+According to accounts from his life, Sai Baba preached the importance of "realisation of the self" and criticised "love towards perishable things".
+His teachings concentrated on a moral code of love, forgiveness, helping others, charity, contentment, inner peace, and devotion to God and Guru.

 Sai Baba condemned discrimination based on religion or caste.
-He had both Hindu and Muslim followers, and refused to identify exclusively with one religion.
+He had both Hindu and Muslim followers, but when pressed on his own religious affiliations, he refused to identify himself with one to the exclusion of the other.
 His teachings combined elements of Hinduism and Islam: he gave the Hindu name Dwarakamayi to the mosque in which he lived, practised both Hindu and Muslim rituals, and taught using words and figures that drew from both traditions.
-According to the Shri Sai Satcharita, a hagiography written shortly after his death, his Hindu devotees believed him as God and to be an incarnation (purna Avatar) of the Hindu deity Dattatreya.
+According to the Shri Sai Satcharita, a hagiography written shortly after his death, his Hindu devotees believed him to be an incarnation of the Hindu deity Dattatreya.

 Biography

 Most information about Shirdi Sai Baba comes from the Śrī Sāī Saccarita written by G.R.
 Dabholkar in Marathi (1859-1929).
 Dabholkar's biography was influenced by the Vākarī Sampradāya and the Marathi Gurucaritra by Sarasvatī Gaṅgādhar.